Kale Pasta Salad

 Ingredients for salad in the bowl with dressing being poured over top.

-Add the drained and cooled pasta, tomatoes, sliced onions, one drained 15oz. can of chickpeas, and ½ cup grated Parmesan to the bowl with the kale.
-Pour the remaining dressing over top.
+Assemble the salad: Add the cooled pasta, tomatoes, red onion, chickpeas, and ½ cup grated Parmesan to the bowl with the massaged kale.
+Pour the remaining dressing over top, then stir until everything is evenly coated.

 sald and pepper added to tossed salad.